 It's Tuesday, Nov.
 3, which means the election is officially upon us.
 Election Day marks the last chance to vote in the 2020 race and election coverage and poll results will begin rolling in.

 Dear reader, we cannot stress enough: Firstly, how important it is that you vote this year.
-And two, how quick and easy it is to register.
-(Or to confirm your status.
+And two, how quick and easy it is to confirm your status.
 The options for how you choose to vote are fewer, but it is not too late to make your voice heard.

 Voting is our civic duty, after all, though it can also feel like a big to-do, especially amid a global pandemic.
 ET wants to do what we can to make creating your voter plan as stress-free as possible.

 Whether you're voting for four more years of Donald Trump or casting your ballot for Joe Biden and Kamala Harris is up to you to decide, but we are here to help you with the where, when and how of voting.
 No matter if you're voting for the first time -- like Snoop Dogg! -- or if you're feeling uncertain about how the coronavirus will affect voting, let's get into all the deadlines, misinformation and more you need to know about this year.